 But now it's officially arrived in full.
 So, what is GeForce Now, how much does it cost and what devices does it work on?

 What is Nvidia GeForce Now?

-The big thing about the new GeForce Now is that your own games will be available to you.
-So if you have a healthy library of games on Steam, Origin, GOG, Uplay or whathaveyou, you can simply install them on the remote machine and play them whenever you fancy.
+As mentioned above, the big thing about the GeForce Now service is that your own games are available to you.
+So if you have a healthy library of games on Steam, Origin, GOG, Uplay or whathaveyou, you can simply install the majority of them on the remote machine and play them whenever you fancy.
 Some are even preloaded so you don't have to wait for them install before playing.

-You can the list of currently supported games here.
+You can search the list of currently supported games here.